 In 2020, we implemented necessary shifts in our programming as new challenges arose for teens.
 In addition to the ongoing challenges of racism and educational inequities, our young people were faced with social isolation and a lack of social connections.
 They were challenged to make postsecondary plans in the middle of a pandemic, and to engage in virtual school and programs without the necessary technology.
 Click here to see how we adjusted programming during COVID-19.

-Even now, our staff continues to connect with youth virtually – maintaining essential relationships, providing social-emotional support, encouraging academic engagement, and sharing guidance around educational planning – while also providing opportunities for young people to connect with each other.
+Even now, our staff continues to connect with youth virtually and in-person – maintaining essential relationships, providing social-emotional support, encouraging academic engagement, and sharing guidance around educational planning – while also providing opportunities for young people to connect with each other.

 View our Wyman Leaders Program Logic Model.